htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

 Bugs Fixed:

+- Fixed bug in parallel universe that would cause the *condor_schedd* to assert when running with partitionable slots.
+  :jira:`1952`

 - Fixed inefficiency in DAGMan setting a nodes descendants to futile status which would result in DAGMan taking an extremely long time when a node fails in a very large and bushy DAG.